ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 #### Syntax
 {: unnumbered}

-The descendant selector starts with a double dot `'..'`.
-It can be used in place of the normal `dot-selector`.
-So it will usually be followed by an object member name.
-As an extension to that natural rule it might also be followed by an `index-selector` acting on objects or arrays.
+The descendant selector starts with a double dot `'..'` and can be followed by an object member name (similar to the `dot-selector`), by an `index-selector` acting on objects or arrays, or by a wild card.

 ~~~~ abnf
 descendant-selector = ".." ( dot-member-name      /  ; ..<name>